Efficient Bi-Level Optimization for Recommendation Denoising: Experiments

+To compare the denoising effect, we first choose four existing denoising methods for the above recommendation models: \begin{itemize}[leftmargin=12pt] \item WBPR \cite{08gantner2012personalized} considers popular but uninteracted items as true negative samples.
+We take the number of interactions of items as the popularity. \item WRMF \cite{60hu2008collaborative} uses weighted matrix factorization whose weights are fixed to denoise recommendation. \item T-CE \cite{11wang2021denoising} is the denoising method, which uses the binary cross-entropy (BCE) loss~\cite{22zhang2021double,23lian2020geography} to assign weights to large loss samples with a dynamic threshold.
+Because the BCE loss only applies to some recommendation models, we can only get (and thus report) the results of T-CE in GMF and NCF, but not in the other two base models.

-We train the two base models with different GDA methods: \begin{itemize} \item WBPR \cite{08gantner2012personalized} is a sample selection method, which considers the popular but uninteracted items. \item DeCA \cite{10wang2022learning} can be seen as a model-dependent GDA method, which combines predictions of two different models to consider the disagreement of noisy samples. \item SGDL \cite{12DBLP:conf/sigir/Gao0HCZFZ22} can also be seen as a model-dependent GDA method, which collects clean interactions in the initial training stages, and uses them to distinguish noisy instances based on the similarity of collected clean instances. \end{itemize} In addition, we also compare QGrace with the state-of-the-art robust graph-based methods to further confirm the effectiveness of our model: \begin{itemize} \item BUIR \cite{14lee2021bootstrapping} leverages a two-branch architecture, in which a target network and an online network learn from each other. \item SGL \cite{13wu2021self} applies edge dropout to modify discrete graph structure randomly and trains different graphs based on contrastive learning to enhance the representation of nodes. \item SimGCL \cite{15yu2022graph} simplifies the contrastive loss and optimizes representations' uniformity. \end{itemize}
+\item DeCA \cite{10wang2022learning} combines predictions of two different models to consider the disagreement of noisy samples. \item SGDL \cite{12DBLP:conf/sigir/Gao0HCZFZ22} is the state-of-the-art denoising model, which collects clean interactions in the initial training stages, and uses them to distinguish noisy samples based on the similarity of collected clean samples. \end{itemize}

+To further confirm the effectiveness of our model, we also compare $\mathsf{BOD}$ with the state-of-the-art robust recommendation models SGL and SimGCL: \begin{itemize}[leftmargin=12pt] \item SGL \cite{13wu2021self} applies edge dropout to modify discrete graph structure randomly and trains different graphs based on contrastive learning to enhance the representation of nodes. \item SimGCL \cite{15yu2022graph} simplifies the contrastive loss and optimizes representations' uniformity. \end{itemize}

+Since SGL and SimGCL use LightGCN as the base model in their work, so we only compare them when LightGCN is used and ignore the results on the other base models.

+\stitle{Our Method $\mathsf{BOD}$.} If not stressed, the two loss functions of $\mathsf{BOD}$ are BPR and AU losses, respectively.

-\textbf{Parameter Settings.} We implement QGrace in Pytorch and have released our implementations (codes, parameter settings) to facilitate reproducibility.
-If not stressed, we use recommended parameter settings for all models, in which batch size, learning rate, embedding size and the number of LightGCN layers are 128, 0.001, 64 and 2, respectively.
-For BUIR and SGL, the edge dropout rate is set to 0.1.
+\stitle{Parameter Settings.} We implement $\mathsf{BOD}$ in Pytorch.
+If not stressed, we use recommended parameter settings for all models, in which batch size, learning rate, embedding size, and the number of LightGCN layers are 128, 0.001, 64, and 2, respectively.
+For SGL, the edge dropout rate is set to 0.1.
 We optimize them with Adam \cite{41kingma2014adam} optimizer and use the Xavier initializer \cite{42glorot2010understanding} to initialize the model parameters.